andyswanepoel/react-interview-problems/README.md

 This will be a collection of problem statements and solutions that I can use for interview preparation.

-## API Call
+## User Table

-- [ ] Make a call to an API to [Random User Generator API](https://randomuser.me/api/?results=20)
+- [x] Make a call to an API to [Random User Generator API](https://randomuser.me)
-- [ ] Return user data
+- [x] Return user data
-- [ ] Display on page
+- [x] Display on page

 ### Displaying Data

-Firstly, I'll display the table which would allow sorting by clicking on the header.
+The data will be displayed in a table that will allow sorting when clicking on a header element.

-Secondly, I'll allow the user to click on a row and pop up a modal to show the use
+If the end user clicks on a row, it will trigger a modal that shows some additional information for that user.